Generic injectivity of the X-ray transform: Technical preliminaries

 the differential operator $\X$ (of order $1$) is skew-adjoint as an unbounded operator with dense domain $\mc{D}(X)$ and has absolutely continuous spectrum on $i\R$ (with possibly embedded eigenvalues).

 We introduce the positive (resp. negative) $\RR_+(z)$ (resp. $\RR_-(z)$) resolvents, defined for for $\Re(z) > 0$ by:

-Note that given $z \in SM$ and $f \in \E_{\pi(\varphi_{-t}(z))}$, we have that $e^{-t \X}f (z) \in \E_{\pi(z)}$ is the parallel transport of $f$ along the flowline $(\varphi_s(z))_{s \in [-t,0]}$ with respect to the connection $\pi^* \nabla^{\E}$.
+Note that given $(x, v) \in SM$ and $f \in C^\infty(SM, \pi^*\E)$, we have that $e^{-t \X}f (x, v) \in \E_{x}$ is the parallel transport of $f(\varphi_{-t}(x, v))$ along the flowline $(\varphi_s(z))_{s \in [-t,0]}$ with respect to the connection $\pi^* \nabla^{\E}$.

 These resolvents initially defined on $\left\{\Re(z) > 0 \right\}$ can be meromorphically extended to $\C$ by making $\X$ act on \emph{anisotropic Sobolev spaces}.
-More precisely, there exists scale of Hilbert spaces $\mc{H}_\pm^s$ (where $s > 0$) and a constant $c > 0$ such that
+More precisely, there exists a scale of Hilbert spaces $\mc{H}_\pm^s$ (where $s > 0$) and a constant $c > 0$ such that

 are meromorphic families of operators with poles of finite rank.
-These spaces are defined so that $f \in \mc{H}^s_+$ (resp. $\mc{H}^s_-$) if and only if $f$ is microlocally in $H^s$ near $E_s^*$ (resp. $H^{s}$ near $E_u^*$) and microlocally $H^{-s}$ near $E_u^*$ (resp. $H^{-s}$ near $E_s^*$).
+These spaces are defined so that $f \in \mc{H}^s_+$ (resp. $\mc{H}^s_-$) implies that $f$ is microlocally in $H^s$ near $E_s^*$ (resp. $H^{s}$ near $E_u^*$) and microlocally $H^{-s}$ near $E_u^*$ (resp. $H^{-s}$ near $E_s^*$).
 The poles are called the \emph{Pollicott-Ruelle resonances}: they are intrinsic to the operators $\X$ and do not depend on any choices made in the construction of the spaces.
 Moreover, these operators are holomorphic in $\left\{\Re(z) > 0\right\}$ and thus all the resonances are contained in $\left\{\Re(z) \leq 0\right\}$.